blockpass-org/blockpass-serversdk/README.md

 #### queryProofOfPath

-Query Merkle proof of path for given slugList
+Query Merkle proof for a given slugList

 **Parameters**